Monetarist vs Keynesian Revised

 The Keynesian Fix: Intervene!

-Keynesians say, “Don’t just sit there – spend some money!”
-To restore full employment and boost growth, the government should use:
+Keynesians say, “Don’t just sit there - spend some money!”
+To restore full employment and boost growth, the government in this case should use:

 Expansionary fiscal policy – like tax cuts or increased government spending.

-Loose monetary policy – such as cutting interest rates to boost borrowing and investment.
+Loose monetary policy – such as cutting interest rates to boost money borrowing and investment.

 Milton Friedman and his monetarist crew took one look at that and went, “You’re doing it wrong.”
-For them, long-term macroeconomic equilibrium always returns - no government help needed.
+For them, long-term macroeconomic equilibrium always returns - no government intervention needed.

 Their belief?
 Markets self-correct.
 If unemployment rises, wages will fall.
 Eventually, employers will start hiring again.
-The Long-Run Aggregate Supply (LRAS) curve is vertical at full employment (YF), and the market naturally returns to that point.
+The Long-Run Aggregate Supply (LRAS) curve is vertical at full employment (YF), and the market naturally will eventually return to that point.

 Unemployment?
 That’s just natural unemployment - people between jobs or changing careers.
 It's not a crisis.
-It’s Monday.
+It’s life.

 The Monetarist Fix: Don’t Fix It!

-In the monetarist view, government spending only makes things worse in the long run:
+In the monetarist view, government intervention and spending only makes things worse in the long run:

 It creates inflation.